nicoverbruggen/phpmon/README.md

 ### Loading info about PHP in the background

-This utility runs `php-config --version` in the background periodically.
-It also checks your `.ini` files for extensions and loads more information about your limits (memory limit, POST limit, upload limit).
+This app runs `php-config --version` in the background periodically, usually whenever your Homebrew configuration is modified.
+A filesystem watcher is used to determine if anything changes in your Homebrew's `bin` directory.

-In order to save power, this only happens once every 60 seconds.
+PHP Monitor also checks your `.ini` files for extensions and loads more information about your limits (memory limit, POST limit, upload limit).
+See also the section on *Config change detection* below.

 ### Switching PHP versions